 Is there some other flaw in his documentation?
 Maybe.
 But one must wonder whether the paperwork of the U.S. senators who recently spent a few days in a highly publicized visit to Israeli Prime Minister Bennett met the application standard that Nobuki and his family members have now failed.
 Does the hakkarat hatov owed to a handful of pro-Israel senators outweigh the debt owed to the memory of the man who issued 6,000 visas in one month and is responsible for the existence today of probably 200,000 Jews, many of whom live in Israel?

-Postscript: At the last minute, after the denial of Nobuki’s visa made the Israeli press and pressure were exerted from many sources, and after this article was sent for publication, responsible high-level Israeli officials reversed the irresponsible bureaucratic decree.
+Postscript: At the last minute, after the denial of Nobuki’s visa made the Israeli press and pressure was exerted from many sources, and after this article was sent for publication, responsible high-level Israeli officials reversed the irresponsible bureaucratic decree.
 The Sugihara group will attend the ceremony and has expressed its gratitude for those, led by Jerusalem resident Altea Steinherz, who mobilized public protest.
 Its history deserves recounting as a lesson.

 Nathan Lewin is a criminal defense attorney with a Supreme Court practice who has taught at Georgetown, Harvard, University of Chicago, George Washington and Columbia law schools.